 If a pet fish is on your radar, we've got all the details you could possibly need about your future aquatic friend.
 Fish can make beautiful additions to your home or outdoor space, adding color and beautiful water features to any place they're put.
 And while fish don't need to be walked or groomed, they're not complete maintenance, drop-em-anywhere kind of pets - there are still some things you should do in order to make sure everything goes swimmingly.

 That's why we've got all the details here on how to set up the perfect aquarium or aquatic space for your future pet fish, different breeds of fish and what they need, fish food, and all the seaweed in between - you'll be ready for a pet fish in no time.
+Once you've decided, take a look at our guide to buying the best fish tank so you can find the perfect home for them.

 - Best fish tank stand: Stylish and sturdy stands to show off your fish collection